 In empty set against a three-man rush, Russell takes the snap while both ends are double-teamed by the guards and tackles.
 Wilson feels the ends beginning to close in and, while both linemen are completely contained, has the wherewithal to suppress his natural tendency to spin out of the pocket.
 He jab-steps, slides backward, resets, and calmly finds Jaron Brown in the end zone for six.

 Again, 2017 Russ doesn’t make this play.
-My best guess says that 2017 Russ bails via pirouette, runs to his right, and cuts the field in half.
+My best guess says that our old friend bails via pirouette, runs to his right, and cuts the field in half.
 That strategy might still result in a touchdown, but the odds are dramatically lower.
 Process over results.

-Russ has always been an up-and-down player with transcendent crests but pretty devastating troughs.
-The infrequent nature of these troughs has always been why Wilson is counted amongst the league’s top tier of passers, along with the fact that his average quality of play exceeds the vast majority of NFL quarterbacks.
+Wilson has always been an up-and-down player with transcendent crests and relatively devastating troughs.
+The infrequent nature of these troughs has always been why Wilson is counted amongst the league’s top tier of passers, while his average quality of play exceeds the vast majority of NFL quarterbacks.
 The development that Brian Schottenheimer promised before 2018 has clearly taken Wilson’s game to another level, as he is in the midst of arguably his best season to date.

 You always have to take the good with the bad when it comes to Russ.
-He will inevitably endure poor sacks and make some puzzlingly inept plays.
-Hell, he took a mindnumbingly bad sack yesterday, in arguably the most efficient game of his career.
+He will inevitably endure poor sacks and make a number of puzzlingly inept plays.
+Hell, he took a mind-numbingly bad sack yesterday, in arguably the most efficient game of his career.
 He’s a human being.
 But, as has always been the case, the positives far outweigh the negatives.
-Like, so fucking far.
+Like, so far.
 And if his ceiling has been raised by process improvements and accountability (it has), then there should be no questioning Wilson’s staying power in the Pacific Northwest.

-No matter how you feel about the rest of Seattle’s roster, the Seahawks will be a tough out on any given day if Russ is playing at the level that he has shown us throughout 2018 so far.
+No matter how you feel about the rest of Seattle’s roster, the Seahawks will be a tough out on any given day if Wilson is playing at the level that he has shown us throughout 2018.